nanusunita/PigEBank_Python/README.md

 ● 03 Scripts: The Jupyter notebooks containing the coding for the analysis.

-● 04 Analysis: Contains the decision tree.
+● 04 Analysis: Contains the decision tree and other analysis in excel.

-Visualizations
+## Visualizations
 The decision tree was created using Word document